RianMontagh/RianMontagh.github.io/_posts/2026-04-09-New-2024-Sediment-Fractions-and-Updated-Synthetic-Hydrographs.md

     PRINT the maximum total sand fraction across all channel cells → should be close to 0.20 (20%) for all cells

+The printed line at the end of this code tells me that `maximum sand fraction sum in the channel = 0.2491`.
+So there was not much sand pre-existing the addition of the 20% sand.

 ## Results from the Sedimemt Fraction Calculations

 The rest of the code involves building the floodplain grain size distributions from a fixed distribution, such that the entire floodplain has the same sediment fractions.
 The channel and floodplain distributions are then added into bin_frac_all.
 I then plotted the results.